-Sector G. Stormwater Discharges Associated With Industrial Activity From Scrap Recycling and Waste Recycling Facilities
+Sector G. Stormwater Discharges Associated with Industrial Activity from Scrap Recycling and Waste Recycling Facilities

 1. Discharges Covered Under this Section.
-The requirements listed under this section are applicable to stormwater discharges from the following activities: facilities that are engaged in the processing, reclaiming and wholesale distribution of scrap and waste materials such as ferrous and nonferrous metals, paper, plastic, cardboard, glass, animal hides (these types of activities are typically identified as SIC Code 5093).
-Facilities that are engaged in reclaiming and recycling liquid wastes such as used oil, antifreeze, mineral spirits, and industrial solvents (also identified as SIC Code 5093) are also covered under this section.
+The requirements listed under this section are applicable to stormwater discharges from the following activities: facilities that are engaged in the processing, reclaiming and wholesale distribution of scrap and waste materials such as ferrous and nonferrous metals, paper, plastic, cardboard, glass, animal hides (these types of activities are typically identified as SIC 5093).
+Facilities that are engaged in reclaiming and recycling liquid wastes such as used oil, antifreeze, mineral spirits, and industrial solvents (also identified as SIC 5093) are also covered under this section.

+Table G-1 (SIC 5093)

-Table G-1 Industry Monitoring Requirements for Scrap Recycling and Waste Recycling Facilities (non-source separated only)
+Industrial activity from Scrap Recycling and

+Waste Recycling Facilities (non-source separated only) Monitoring Requirements

-Pollutants of Concern Monitoring Cut-Off Concentration Measurement Frequency
+Pollutants of Concern Monitoring Cut- Off Concentration Measurement Frequency

-Chemical Oxygen Demand 120 mg/l 1/6 Months
+Chemical Oxygen Demand 120 mg/1 1/3 Months

-Total Suspended Solids 100 mg/l 1/6 Months
+Total Suspended Solids 100 mg/1 1/3 Months

-Total Rec.
-Aluminum 0.75 mg/l 1/6 Months
+Total Recoverable Aluminum 0.75 mg/l 1/3 Months

-Total Recoverable Copper 0.0636 mg/l 1/6 Months
+Total Recoverable Copper 0.636 mg/l 1/3 Months

-Total Recoverable Iron 1 mg/l 1/6 Months
+Total Recoverable Iron 1.5 mg/l 1/3 Months

-Total Recoverable Lead 0.0816 mg/l 1/6 Months
+Total Recoverable Lead 0.816 mg/l 1/3 Months

-Total Recoverable Zinc 0.117 mg/l 1/6 Months
+Total Recoverable Zinc 0.117 mg/l 1/3 Months

-Oil and Grease 15 mg/l 1/6 Months
+Oil & Grease 15 mg/l 1/3 Months

-Sector H. Stormwater Discharges Associated With Industrial Activity From Vehicle Maintenance Areas, Equipment Cleaning Areas, or Deicing Areas Located at Air Transportation Facilities
+Sector H. Stormwater Discharges Associated with Industrial Activity from Vehicle Maintenance Areas, Equipment Cleaning Areas, or Deicing Areas Located at Air Transportation Facilities

 1. Discharges Covered Under This Section.
-The requirements listed under this section shall apply to stormwater discharges from establishments and/or facilities including airports, air terminals, air carriers, flying fields, and establishments engaged in servicing or maintaining airports and/or aircraft (generally classified under SIC Code 45) which have vehicle maintenance shops, material handling facilities, equipment cleaning operations or airport and/or aircraft deicing/anti-icing operations.
+The requirements listed under this section shall apply to stormwater discharges from establishments and/or facilities including airports, air terminals, air carriers, flying fields, and establishments engaged in servicing or maintaining airports and/or aircraft (generally classified under SIC 45) which have vehicle maintenance shops, material handling facilities, equipment cleaning operations or airport and/or aircraft deicing/anti-icing operations.
 For the purpose of this permit, the term "deicing" is defined as the process to remove frost, snow, or ice and "anti-icing" is the process which prevents the accumulation of frost, snow, or ice.

-Table H-1 Monitoring Requirements
+Table H-1 (SIC 4581)